-Pre-requisite: VART1006 Introduction to Visual Arts II or any GDCV courses offered by AVA or any Visual Arts courses
+Prerequisite: VART 1006 Visual Arts Practice II or any GDCV courses offered by AVA or any Visual Arts courses

 Installation has been the most commonly used art form in contemporary visual creation since 1970s.
 It is a kind of integrated medium of expression which potentially triggers different sense such as sound, light, odour and other intangible sensible elements.
 The phenomenon of mixed media and interdisciplinary creation in contemporary art making has indicated strong initiatives to explore new creative space and language within an existing framework, and installation art is the most organic experimental area in this realm.
 Through the practice of installation art, students will utilise various forms of visual expression within space.